-Vesting Schedule Matching Contributions
+Vesting Matching C Schedule ontributions

 Years of Service Percentage

 1 33%

 2 66%

 3 100%

 - Q. If I stop working before retirement, when will my vested amount be paid? - A. If your employment terminates for reasons other than death, disability or normal retirement, you will be entitled to receive only the "vested percentage" of your account balance.